todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 [^2]: Ideally, for audio signals, we'd use an energy-preserving crossfade rather than this linear one.

-In ComputerCard, the knobs return positive 12-bit values 0-4095, and we instead calculate:
+In ComputerCard, the knobs return positive 12-bit values 0–4095 (though the end of knob travel may not reach either 0 or 4095), and we instead calculate:
 ```c++
 int32_t k = KnobVal(Knob::Main);
 int32_t mix = (AudioIn1()*(4095-k) + AudioIn2()*(k)) >> 12;